JamesKeys/programming-club/junior-year/README.md

 # programming-club

-Here are some programming problems I did for the programming club at Villanova University.
+Here are the programming problems I did for the programming club at Villanova University.
 We are given 5 problems to do every other week from the [Kattis Problem Archive](https://open.kattis.com).

 ### Week 1